samedi/rails-booking-api/README.md

 This is a web application that allows a user to book an appointment for a given clinic.

+## Demo

+You can explore the demo of the app online: https://samedi-rails-booking-api.herokuapp.com

 ## Requirements

 The application is developed with Ruby 2.5.1.